Verifiable Credentials and Verifiable Presentations: issuing, signing and verification

 object.

-gets transformed into @context
+For example context gets transformed into @context and subject

-into credentialSubject
+into credentialSubject.

 This is to ensure compliance with the Verifiable Credential Data Model specs